kikaragyozov/darkest-dungeon2-save-sync/README.md

    * This is a known issue.
 If you have the time, feel free to submit a pull request fixing this.
 The workaround is to do a full config reset, instead of using the 'modify' feature.

 6. Nothing works!
 It's all a mess!
 What have you done!?
    * The application was written rather hastily.
 If you spot any bugs, or issues, feel free to open an issue on Github.
 Contributions are also welcome.
-It cannot delete your local files, unless you explicitly agree to it.

 For more complex issues, please consider opening an issue on GitHub.